cyberbotics/webots-doc/guide/controller-programming.md

 The Java `-classpath` (or -`cp`) option is automatically generated from the `CLASSPATH` environment variable.
 Therefore you should not add it to the `OPTIONS` key, but rather to a standard environment variable in your "runtime.ini" file.
-In the above example, the final `-classpath` option passed to the Java virtual machine includes "$(WEBOTS\_HOME)/lib/Controller.jar", either the current directory (".") or, if present, the controller jar file ("MyController.jar") and finally "../lib/MyLibrary.jar".
+In the example above, the final `-classpath` option passed to the Java virtual machine includes "$(WEBOTS\_HOME)/lib/Controller.jar", either the current directory (".") or, if present, the controller jar file ("MyController.jar") and finally "../lib/MyLibrary.jar".